 - (a) a quorum is present at the time when the meeting proceeds with the business; and - (b) the business to be transacted or the resolution(s) to be passed were specified in the notice requirements; and - (c) the meeting is chaired by an Executive of the Society.

 24-Chairing of meetings

-- (1) All meetings shall be chaired by the President, unless the President is unable or unwilling to chair a particular meeting. - (2) If the President is unable or unwilling to chair a particular meeting, then the Vice-President shall chair the meeting.
+(1) All meetings shall be chaired by the President, unless the President is unable or unwilling to chair a particular meeting.